 Tell us about your experiences as a designer.

-Damian O’Sullivan: Designing is what I do morning, noon and night.
+Designing is what I do morning, noon and night.
 And it doesn’t stop when I turn off my computer.
-In fact, that’s when what I like to call my unconscious creativity gets going.
+In fact, that’s when what I like to call my “unconscious creativity” gets going.
 I started working as a designer 25 years ago.
 First in the Netherlands, where I stayed 20 years, and then, for five years, here in Brussels.
-These past years, I’ve moving between Brussels and Paris for Hermes, Delvaux and most recently Louis Vuitton.
+These past years, I’ve been moving between Brussels and Paris for Hermes, Delvaux and most recently Louis Vuitton.
 What’s next?
 I have a feeling that my career evolution is leading me slowly towards the south.

 As you are based in Brussels, do you feel that you share this Belgian identity ?